adriendinzey/Brindle/README.md

 # Brindle

-**Filter-aware, hybrid vector search for PostgreSQL — written in Rust.**
+**Filter-aware, hybrid vector search for PostgreSQL — written in Rust & fully vibe-coded from scratch.**

 Brindle is a PostgreSQL extension for approximate nearest-neighbor (ANN) vector search whose design goal is the query production RAG and search systems actually